yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/_index.md

 showAsideToc: true
 ---

-The sidebar lists all of the YSQL statements in alphabetical order.
-This page describes the categorization scheme for the statements and links to lists of the statements that fall into each category.
+This page describes the categorization scheme for the SQL statements and links to lists of the statements that fall into each category.
+It also describes notions, like the `WITH` clause, that need careful explanation and have applicability across two or more statement kinds.

+{{< note title="Under construction." >}}

+Future versions of the YSQL documentation will explain further such common notions.

+{{< /note >}}

 ## Classification of SQL statements